JakubZojdzik/SOK-api/README.md

 - **postgres** - PostgreSQL database server on port specified in `PG_PORT` environment variable.
 - **pgadmin** - pgAdmin web interface on port `5050`.

+## SOK Client

+You can find Client for this project in [this repository](https://github.com/JakubZojdzik/SOK-client)

 ## License

 This project is licensed under the [MIT License](LICENSE).

+## Contributing

+If you find a bug or have an idea for an improvement, please create an issue or submit a pull request.